Bulloch History, Family Crest & Coats of Arms

 - Archibald Bulloch (1730-1777), American lawyer and politician, 3rd Governor of Georgia in 1777, great-great-grandfather of Theodore Roosevelt

-- Jeremy Bulloch (b.
-1945), British actor, best known for the role of the bounty hunter Boba Fett in the original Star Wars trilogy
+- Jeremy Bulloch (1945-2020), English actor best known for the role of the bounty hunter Boba Fett in The Empire Strikes Back and Return of the Jedi

 - Gordon Bulloch (b.
 1975), Scottish rugby union player